Susan's Irish blog gives you the heads up on all that is happening in Ireland right now.

 Susan Byron is the author of independent travel website Irelands Hidden Gems.com and the best selling Treasure Ireland series of Irish Travel Guides on Amazon

-Reviews of Susan Byron's website, travel guides and itineraries written by independent travellers, readers and clients.
+Reviews of Susan Byron's Tour of Ireland's Hidden Gems written by clients.

 Inishmurray is without doubt the most beautiful place on Ireland, it will put a spell on you....